evilsocket/opensnitch/wiki/FAQs.md

 2. [x] Priority field checked (Action: allow)
 3. OR Action: deny (not need to check the Priority field in these rules)

+**Appimages confuse the firewall**

+Appimages create a random directory under `/tmp/` from where they're executed, so if you allow or deny an appimage by path or command line when the pop-up appears, the next time the app is executed, the path to the binary will be different and OpenSnitch will prompt you again to deny or allow it.

+You need to use regular expressions to match the directory by editing the rule:

+[x] From this executable: ^(/tmp/\.mount_Archiv[0-9A-Za-z]+/.*)$

+See this issue for context and more information: [#408](https://github.com/evilsocket/opensnitch/issues/408)